 But now, as we emerge from nearly a year of cocooning, masking, and working and learning from home, these are no longer just useful planks fortuitously around us in the roiling sea.
 They are the building blocks of the new knowledge economy and knowledge society that the seers have been predicting for decades.
 In a word, universal and ubiquitous access is the attribute of hope I see towering on the near horizon.

 Coupled with this idea of access is the second point I want to make, and this is the emerging concept of hybridization.
 We don’t know exactly how our court systems will work now that even the U.S. Supreme Court has “worked from home.”
 We don’t know how temporary regulations allowing online medicine to bend around privacy compliance laws will evolve.
-We don’t know precisely how schools, businesses, and local governments will organize themselves when virtual access and connection are no longer emergency workarounds but rather exciting options to improve everything.
+We don’t know precisely how schools, businesses, and local governments will organize themselves when virtual access and connection is no longer an emergency workaround but rather an exciting option to improve everything.

-This fusion of the digital and analog worlds is hard to imagine, but think of the way the mingling of cultures through immigration and innovation has created the kosher vegan tamales that are easy to find in Austin.
+This fusion of the digital and analog worlds is hard to imagine, but think of the way the mingling of cultures through immigration and innovation have created the kosher vegan tamales that are easy to find in Austin.
 “What,” you ask?
-Well, just supercharge that melding process of immigration, innovation, and new knowledge and soon you have, as just one example, the first COVID-19 vaccine itself, history’s first mRNA vaccine licensed for use in humans.
+Well, just supercharge that melding process of immigration, innovation, and new knowledge and soon you have, as just one example, the first COVID-19 vaccine itself, history’s first mRNA vaccine.

 This was, in short, the result of the work that really began with a Hungarian immigrant researcher at the University of Pennsylvania.
 Her decades of pioneering work, and that of those who followed her, was incorporated into a trans-Atlantic consortium.
 This became the science-in-the-fast lane, distributed collaboration between U.S.-based Pfizer, which is headed by an immigrant CEO from Greece, and Germany-based BioNTech, headed by an immigrant CEO from Turkey.